rapsodie/.github/.github/ISSUE_TEMPLATE/new_feature.md

 ---
-name: New idea
+name: New feature
-about: Suggest an idea for this project
+about: Suggest a new feature for this project
 title: ''
 labels: ''
 assignees: ''